landlab/landlab/docs/working_with_landlab.rst

 What goes into a Landlab Model?
 ==============================

 In the previous section, we showed you most of the core functionality of the Landlab grid.
-In this section, we introduce you to how to actually use it, or building models and components.
+In this section, we introduce you to how to actually use it, to build models and work with the Landlab component library.

-Using Landlab requires that you build a Python script to import, instantiate, and then run your landscape model which you are implementing with Landlab.
+Using Landlab requires that you build a Python script to import, instantiate, and then run your landscape model.
 We describe such a script as a **driver**.
 It’s also possible to do the same set of processes on the fly in an interactive Python environment like iPython.

 Typically, a driver file will consist of six distinct sections: